carlorizzante/screeps-AI-3/README.md

 # Screeps!
-Release 3.9.0 - Codename Limiting Factor
+Release 3.10.0 - Codename Limiting Factor

 AI for Screeps, version 3, completed of Grunt file and tasks for stand alone / private server play.

+## Note
+Project is on hold due to a new rewriting of the entire codebase in order to implement states, room objects, and a more centralized AI.

 ## Grunt
 Grunt can copy all files directly into the "default" folder of the game.
 In order to do so, you need to update one line in the Gruntfile.js file.